Member Article

 Great Green Bedwyn

-Great Green Bedwyn organised two farm visits in June & July to help local people understand more about regenerative agriculture and how our farmers are looking after the soils and water courses and promoting nature recovery.
+Great Green Bedwyn organised two farm visits in June and July.
+The aim was to help local people understand more about regenerative agriculture and how our farmers are looking after nature, the soils and the watercourses.

 Crofton Farm